jporter-dev/heimdall/README.md

 rails server
 ```

-The API will be available at `http://localhost:3000`
+The API will be available at `http://localhost:3000`.
+View the Swagger docs at `http://localhost:3000/docs`.

 ## API Endpoints